MaxwellMensah/agentic_engineering/context_engineering/readme.md

 # Context-Engineered ReAct Agent

 An production-grade ReAct agent architecture built with LangChain, LangGraph, and Ollama.
-This system integrates dynamic middleware for policy enforcement and dynamic prompt routing alongside **ContextBuilder**—a context-engineering pipeline designed to mitigate LLM context rot, respect token limits, and handle RAG retrieval gracefully.
+This system integrates dynamic middleware for policy enforcement and dynamic prompt routing alongside **ContextBuilder**.
+A context-engineering pipeline designed to mitigate LLM context rot, respect token limits, and handle RAG retrieval gracefully.

 ---